-Create A Space NOW began due to a need to engage and further the discussions around the silencing of BLACK LIVES and social issues dealing with race relations in America.
+Create A Space NOW began because of a need to engage and further the discussions about the silencing of Black Lives and social issues dealing with race relations in America.
 We believe the message is the medium and convey this in multiple ways.
 A “collaborative think-tank” and “reimagined production company,” we develop interdisciplinary performance art-based products as educational tools to affect change.
-Our projects have been presented on stage, on screen, in print, and online.
+We have presented our projects on stage, on screen, in print, and online.

 Create A Space NOW centers the intersection of art and activism in our mission, work, and outreach.
 We provide opportunities for artists of color and intersecting identities to develop their own works for continued change-making in their communities and host community workshops in dance, theatre, public speaking, and filmmaking, educating and empowering participants on how these art forms are effective change-making tools.
 These workshops promote cultural values, health and wellness, and leadership skills.

 Create A Space NOW invites individuals to connect, create, and participate in projects that leave accountable artistic professional footprints in our society.
 Our artists, contributors, and volunteers are diverse in race, gender identity, spirituality, sexuality, and body shape.
 All standing for social justice.
 We believe that seeking to end the injustices which Black people and people of color experience at the hands of systemic racism will benefit all lives.

 We collaborate with a diverse range of artists and contributors for every project on our platform.
 Our partnerships span community organizations, local and national businesses, corporations, and educational institutions.